Nursing Home Neglect and Abuse

 Your loved one may be too ashamed to admit that they are being abused or unable to communicate what is happening.
 Learning to identify the signs is key to determining if they are being harmed or neglected.

-Some of the signs of long-term care facility abuse or neglect are:
+Some signs of long-term care facility abuse or neglect are:

 • Pressure sores